lblod/app-worship-decisions-database/README.md

 # (...)
   submissions-consumer:
     environment:
+      BATCH_SIZE: "100" # if virtuoso is in prod mode, you can safely beef this up to 500/1000
-      DCR_SYNC_BASE_URL: 'https://dev.loket.lblod.info/' # The endpoint of your choice (see later what to choose)
+      DCR_SYNC_LOGIN_ENDPOINT: 'https://loket.lblod.info/sync/worship-submissions/login' # The endpoint of your choice (see later what to choose)
+      DCR_SYNC_BASE_URL: 'https://loket.lblod.info/'
+      DCR_SECRET_KEY: "the-key-of-interest"
       DCR_DISABLE_INITIAL_SYNC: 'false'
-      BATCH_SIZE: 100 # if virtuoso is in prod mode, you can safely beef this up to 500/1000
 ```
 3. `docker-compose up -d submissions-consumer` should start the ingestion.
   This might take a while if yoh ingest production data.